Jeffrey Epstein: Sex trafficking charges

 Also found in the safe were $70,000 in cash, 48 diamonds, and a fraudulent Austrian passport, which expired in 1987, that had Epstein's photo but another name.
 The passport had numerous entrance and exit stamps, including entrance stamps that showed the use of the passport to enter France, Spain, the United Kingdom, and Saudi Arabia in the 1980s.
 The passport showed his place of residence as Saudi Arabia.
-According to his attorneys, Epstein had been advised to acquire the passport because "as an affluent member of the Jewish faith," he was in danger of being kidnapped while traveling abroad.
+According to his lawyers, Epstein acquired the fake passport –because as "affluent member of the Jewish faith" he was in danger of being kidnapped abroad – thus it allowed him to conceal his identity.
+Epstein's lawyers stated that he never used the passport, and the stamps predated his acquisition.

 On July 8, prosecutors with the Public Corruption Unit of the Southern District of New York under Geoffrey Berman charged him with sex trafficking and conspiracy to traffic minors for sex.
 The grand jury indictment alleges that "dozens" of underage girls were brought into Epstein's mansions for sexual encounters.
 Judge Kenneth Marra was to decide whether the non-prosecution agreement that protected Epstein from the more serious charges should still stand.